 Content Clusters for Query Fan-Out

 AI systems consider multiple related pages when generating responses, making content clusters strategically valuable.
+Organizations working with a geo-services agency often leverage content clustering as part of their comprehensive optimization approach.

 According to WPBeginner, optimizing for "query fan-out" with content clusters helps AI Overviews identify your site as a comprehensive source.
 When AI needs to synthesize information across related subtopics, having interconnected content increases citation probability.